 My Experience started with Sketchbook 6

-This is what I wrote, maybe 6 years ago as I tried Sketchbook 6 the first time...
+This is what I wrote, years ago as I tried Sketchbook 6 the first time...

 "So along comes Autodesk Sketchbook Pro 6, trial version and it fits unto my laptop with it's limited resources.
-It downloads a 15 non-consecutive day trial which I downloaded and am experimenting with.
+I download a 15 non-consecutive day trial which I am experimenting with.
 I do believe I am in love.
 I can just hear Autodesk rubbing their hands in glee.Another potential customer in the wings..."

-I also have a better laptop and invested in a bigger monitor, upgraded my Wacom Graphire drawing tablet to Wacom Intuos, so I can say I am serious about developing my digital artwork.
+I aqcuired a better laptop and invested in a bigger monitor, then upgraded my Wacom Graphire drawing tablet to Wacom Intuos, so I can say, I am serious about developing my digital artwork.
 There is still much to learn as far as developing my art, but using Sketchbook makes digital drawing in some ways better than physical pencil to paper.

 Artwork I have created in Sketchbook